Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Newmarket, placing the area among the bottom 25% of areas assessed nationally

-Newmarket has received approximately 9 dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 45 homes were approved, with an additional 3 approved so far in FY-26.
-Over the past five financial years, an average of 1.1 new residents per year per dwelling was observed.
-However, this figure has increased to 41.2 people per dwelling over the past two financial years, suggesting rising demand and tightening supply.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Newmarket has seen approximately 9 dwellings granted development approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 45 homes were approved, with an additional 5 approved so far in FY-26.
+This results in an average of about 1.1 new residents per year per dwelling constructed over these five years.
+However, recent figures show this has increased to 41.2 people per dwelling over the past two financial years, indicating rising demand and tightening supply.

-At around 2155 people per approval, Newmarket is a mature, established area with an estimated population growth of 739 residents by 2041.
-If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.
+However, this favours detached housing more than current patterns suggest (55.0% at Census), indicating ongoing robust demand for family homes despite increasing density pressures.
+With around 2155 people per approval, Newmarket exhibits characteristics of a mature, established area.
+Future projections estimate Newmarket to add 739 residents by 2041, based on the latest AreaSearch quarterly estimate.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development